 Group members:

 You are a food scientist for Hershey.
-The Marketing Department has just come in and told you that Van Halen has boycotted brown MnMs, and they are getting calls to remove Brown MnMs from the package by fans.
-The Marketing Department does not know what to do, and wants you to see if brown MnMs actually taste different from other colors.
+The Marketing Department has just come in and told you that Van Halen has boycotted brown M&Ms, and they are getting calls to remove Brown M&Ms from the package by fans.
+The Marketing Department does not know what to do, and wants you to see if brown M&Ms actually taste different from other colors.
 If it does, they will have to revise the coating or withdraw the color, costing the company millions of dollars.

 Hypothesis.